|

 Those nomads are one of the indigenous groups in the African continent and are original inhabitants of Ituri.
 The forest is both the material and the spiritual underpinnings of their culture and their living conditions.

-Pygmies grow to between 130 and 150 centimetres tall and the Mbuti are one of many groups that live along the Congo Basin, which stretches from Cameroon in the west to Zambia in the southeast.
+Pygmies grow to between 130 and 150 centimeters tall and the Mbuti are one of many groups that live along the Congo Basin, which stretches from Cameroon in the west to Zambia in the southeast.

 This vast area contains the world's second largest tropical rainforest, surpassed in size only by the Amazon.
 Rainforest in the Congo Basin is one of the most species-rich areas in the world, and about 90% of the area is untouched.
-However, an increasing deforestation could change this beautiful picture.

 Half of the forest will be gone within the next 50 years, if logging continues at the current pace.
 This would not only threaten the Mbuti pygmy's livelihoods, but also rare species as okapis, chimpanzee, leopard, elephant and buffalo, all of which live in the Ituri forest.